The Road To Mental Health Recovery: How Long Should I Be In Therapy?

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-• The individual’s response to treatment.
+- The individual’s response to treatment.
 Different people respond to therapy differently.
 Some people may see changes in their behaviors, mental health symptoms, or thought patterns quickly, while others need longer time periods to make more progress before ending therapy.
-For patients who benefit from monitoring symptoms over time and maintaining improvement through continued sessions, duration of therapy may also be longer.
+For patients who benefit from monitoring symptoms over time and maintaining improvement through continued sessions, the duration of therapy may also be longer.

 Short-term vs. long-term treatment

-Short-term and long-term therapy treatments have differences not only in length, but also often in their style of treatment.
+Short-term and long-term therapy treatments have differences not only in length but also often in their style of treatment.
 Short-term therapy typically ranges from 6 to 20 sessions and tends to focus on a specific issue or goal.
 Cognitive-behavioral therapy, short-term psychodynamic therapy, Gestalt therapy, and solution-focused brief therapy all fall into this range.
 A therapist may provide assessments at the beginning of treatment and throughout subsequent sessions to determine whether the treatment program is working and when treatment can be concluded.

-Long-term therapy can last between several months and several years, or be lifelong for some patients.
+Long-term therapy can last between several months and several years or be lifelong for some patients.
 Long-term therapy is generally either geared toward addressing complex and ongoing mental health concerns or supporting an individual’s growth in their daily life over time.
 Psychoanalysis, rehabilitative psychotherapy, psychodynamic therapy, and many other forms of humanistic therapy fall into this category.

 When should you end therapy?

-When first beginning therapy, it can be useful to discuss the length of treatment you are expecting with your therapist, and ask how you'll know when it’s time to stop therapy.
+When first beginning therapy, it can be useful to discuss the length of treatment you are expecting with your therapist and ask how you'll know when it’s time to stop therapy.
 These considerations and expectations may change over time, but therapy should be an open space to discuss your progress and adjust as needed.

 When you’re trying to decide if it’s time to end your therapy sessions, it may be helpful to discuss that decision directly with your therapist.
 While there might not be a straightforward answer regarding when to end therapy, your provider can offer guidance and suggestions for how long they think you may benefit from continued sessions.